sheremet-va/dual-packaging/README.md

 > Run `pnpm install` before running examples

-When running this package, you will get an error, depending on it's `type` field:
+When running this package, you will get an error, depending on its `type` field:

 - run `node cjs/test-esm.js` to get `require() of ES modules is not supported` error (cjs `requires` cjs-like file inside esm package)